sdv-dev/Copulas/README.md

 ### Types of distributions

-There are as many different distributions as different random phenomenon,
+There are as many different distributions as different random phenomenon, but usually we classify them in different types according to the scope

+Discrete and continous

+Univariate, bivariate, Multivariate

+Families

 ### Multivariate distributions